core-wg/oscore/draft-ietf-core-object-security.md

 Section 10.2 of {{RFC7252}} and {{RFC8075}} specify the behavior of an HTTP-to-CoAP proxy.
 As requested in Section 1 of {{RFC8075}}, this section describes the HTTP mapping for the OSCORE protocol extension of CoAP.

-The presence of the Object-Security option, both in requests and responses, is expressed in an HTTP header field named Object-Security in the mapped request or response.
+The presence of the Object-Security option, both in requests and responses, is expressed in an HTTP header field named CoAP-Object-Security in the mapped request or response.
 The value of the field is:

   * "" (empty string) if the CoAP Object-Security option is empty, or
   * the value of the CoAP Object-Security option ({{obj-sec-value}}) in base64url encoding (Section 5 of {{RFC4648}}) without padding (see {{RFC7515}} Appendix C for implementation notes for this encoding).